annette-blackburn/Mission-to-Mars/README.md

 3. Galaxy Facts on Mars (https://galaxyfacts-mars.com)
 4. Astropedia's Lunar and Planetary Cartographic Catalog (https://marshemispheres.com)

-The software used for this project:
-1. Python
-2. Jupyter Notebooks
-3. Pandas, BeautifulSoup, Splinter, ChromeDriverManager, Flask, PyMongo
-4. MongoDB
-5. HTML5
-6. Bootstrap 3

 ### Final Product
-The result is a fully-functional web application that includes images, a table with facts comparing Mars to Earh, and the most up to date article title and brief description from NASA's webpage.

 ### Code
 The code is in 4 different files: